8T4/mas-unity-sample/README.md

 ## Coding
 Our sample simulates a purchase analysis environment.
 In this context, the Agent verify if the transaction is a credit card transaction.
 Given some conditions, this Agent should allow or deny the transaction.
 For this, the Agent realizes the transaction and choose de appropiated action to be executed.
+The following subsections ilustrates the implementation of Action, Knowledges and Agents classes in this sample.

 ### Actions
-The following code represents a implementatio of Agente Action.
+A Action is a class that implements the `Realize` and `Execute` methods of `IAction` interface.
+How is shown in the following code:

 ```c#
 public class AllowCreditCardTransaction : IAction